graphcommerce-org/graphcommerce/docs/content/framework/readme.md

 When you create a GraphCommerce app, the GraphCommerce [magento-graphcms example](../getting-started/readme.md) comes with a basic file structure of a GraphCommerce project that's integrated with Magento and GraphCMS.
-Most of the files that you'll work with in your GraphCommerce project are located in the /components or /pages directories.
+Most of the files that you'll work within your GraphCommerce project are located in the /components or /pages directories.

-- A minimal set of components you would most likelely modify for your project
+- A minimal set of components you would most likely modify for your project
-- The main layout component, which renders header, navigation and footer
+- The main layout component, which renders header, navigation, and footer
-- A set of boilerplate pages, which handle url routing
+- A set of boilerplate pages, which handle URL routing
 - Basic global styles in theme.ts provided by
   [Mui ↗](https://mui.com/customization/default-theme/)
 - Interface translation files